Skip to main content

 What Makes a Wellness Program Lawful?

 Beyond being voluntary, a wellness program must also be “reasonably designed to promote health or prevent disease.”
 This standard requires the program to have a legitimate purpose.
 It cannot be a subterfuge for discrimination or a roundabout way to acquire employee health data for other uses.
-According to guidance, a program is one that demonstrates the following characteristics:
+According to EEOC guidance, a reasonably designed program is one that demonstrates the following characteristics:

 • It has a reasonable chance of improving health.
 The program should be based on sound health principles and provide services or information that can genuinely aid participants.